 Did you know that it is easy to turn ordinary milk into a rainbow of crazy colors?
-All you need is 4 items that you probably have in your kitchen already.
+With only four common kitchen items, kids are thrilled by the color explosion created by the hydrophilic and hydrophobic molecules in our magic ingredient!

 Watch the Magic Rainbow Milk Science Experiment Video